Shiza Shahid

-Shiza Shahid is a Pakistani social entrepreneur, social activist, investor, and educator.
-She is the co-founder and former CEO of the non-profit Malala Fund, which promotes education for every girl.
+Shiza Shahid is a Pakistani entrepreneur, social activist, investor, and educator.
+She is the co-founder and former CEO of the non-profit Malala Fund, which promotes education for every girl, as well as the co-founder and co-CEO of Our Place, a direct-to-consumer brand of cookware.
 In 2013, she was included in Time's "30 Under 30" list of world change-makers, and in 2014, she was listed in Forbes's "30 Under 30" list of global social entrepreneurs.
-She is also well-known as the mentor of Nobel Peace Prize laureate Malala Yousafzai.
+She is also well-known as mentor of Nobel Peace Prize laureate Malala Yousafzai.

 Early life

 Shiza Shahid was born and raised in Islamabad, the capital of Pakistan.
 She spent her early teen years as a volunteer worker and as an activist.
 At the age of 14 she started working in prisons occupied by women who were convicted of various crimes.
 She worked as a volunteer at a relief camp following a deadly earthquake which struck Kashmir in 2005, killing nearly 85,000 people.